← Back to Blog DevOps

 postgres:16-alpine

 This single command configures detached mode (-d), port mapping (-p), persistent storage (-v), environment variables (-e), a restart policy, and the image version.
-It works well for isolated tasks, but the configuration exists only in your shell history.
+If you run into permission denied errors when binding host directories with -v, the Docker Volume Permissions Helper resolves container UID/GID mapping issues instantly.
+While docker run works well for isolated tasks, the configuration exists only in your shell history.

 Docker Compose: What It Does